Deathyhummy9/Network-Security-Groups-NSGs-and-Inspecting-Traffic-Between-Azure-Virtual-Machines/README.md

 </p>
 <p>
 Next we will filter for rdp   rdp is unique since it is used to track remote desktop activity and its perfect for our test cause thats what we are using  see how it tracks everything from the move of a mouse to opening a page its like a live feed

+Troubleshooting Notes

+If packets are not visible → ensure the correct NIC interface is selected in Wireshark.

+If ICMP fails unexpectedly → verify NSG and Windows Firewall rules.

+SSH failures usually stem from incorrect username/IP or blocked port 22.

+Results & Takeaways

+Successfully captured and analyzed five major protocols (ICMP, DNS, DHCP, SSH, RDP).
+ Observed the effect of firewall rules (NSG) on live traffic.
+ Demonstrated the difference between unencrypted (ICMP, DNS) and encrypted (SSH, RDP) traffic.
+ Practiced real troubleshooting workflows.

+Business Relevance:

+Network troubleshooting is one of the most critical skills for help desk and system support roles.

+Understanding how traffic flows between endpoints helps diagnose connectivity, security, and configuration issues in real enterprise environments.